sunimp/EVMKit/README.md

-# EvmKit.Swift
+# EVMKit.Swift

-`EvmKit.Swift` is a native(Swift) toolkit for EVM compatible networks.
+`EVMKit.Swift` is a native(Swift) toolkit for EVM compatible networks.
 Together with other libraries `Eip20Kit.Swift`, `NftKit.Swift`, `UniswapKit.Swift`, `OneInchKit.swift` it implements a lot of features of the DeFi world natively *(no need for WalletConnect)* out-of-the-box.

 ## Core Features